galaxyproject/admin-training/sessions/04-tool-shed/tool_installation.md

 * How the toolpanel looks like is decided in a file called `integrated_tool_panel.xml`.
 * By default it resides in Galaxy's root folder.
 * If missing it is generated from all other tool config files during startup.
-* Modify it if you want to reorder tools or move section.
+* Modify it if you want to reorder tools or move sections.

 ---
 # Toolpanel search configuration 1/2